Minimal Learning Machine for Multi-Label Learning: Author Contributions

 \section{Author Contributions}

-JH developed the proposed methods, wrote the implementations, designed and performed the experiments, analyzed the results, and wrote the majority of the paper.
-AH conceptualized the theoretical results, wrote the proofs, and contributed to the writing of the method sections and the initial draft.
+JH developed the proposed methods, wrote the implementations, designed and performed the experiments, analyzed the results, and wrote the majority of the paper. {AH performed and designed the experiments regarding the MEKA wrapper implementations, contributed to the writing of the experimental section.} AHS conceptualized the theoretical results, wrote the proofs, and contributed to the writing of the method sections and the initial draft.
 TK performed literature search, wrote majority of the related work section, and contributed to writing of the initial draft.
 CLCM, TK and JPPG revised and commented on the initial draft.
 JPPG provided a reference implementation of the LLS algorithm.
 All authors contributed to the writing and editing of the final draft.